You’ve been trying to hire a sales leader for months.

 Hit the reset button and establish a discerning recruiting practice that will produce candidacy with the right people.

 1. Define a Performance Profile.
 President of The Attorney Search Group and Keynote Speaker Scott Love recommends creating a Performance Profile.
 What are the reasons you need to make this hire?
 How will contributions from this role impact the business?
 Determine the critical experience and accomplishments this candidate must bring to the table.
 Cut the fluff.
 What are the must-haves to perform exceptionally well in this role?
 Require evidence of success with similar goals.
 This is your beacon.
 If you veer off course from this profile, you’ll end up at the wrong destination and a great loss to show for it.

 Studies by industry management consultants reveal horrifying data to illustrate the cost of a sales mis-hire.
-Considering both enterprise and midmarket sales hiring, a ramp to revenue easily projects six to twelve or more months out.
-As you account for recruiting fees, onboarding, comp (salary, sign-on, non-recoverable draw), and lost customer opportunity, the true cost per hire can hit a whopping 15x the base salary.
+With big-ticket enterprise platforms, a ramp to revenue easily projects twelve months out.
+As you account for recruiting fees, onboarding, comp (salary, sign-on, draw), and lost customer opportunity, the true cost per hire can hit a whopping 15x the base salary.
 Topgrading and Sales Benchmark Index both have online tools to calculate the cost of a mis-hire.

 2. Set the Interview Strategy.
-Create a plan for your interview team so they understand their role in selling and evaluating the candidate.
+Create a plan for your executive team so they understand their role in selling and evaluating the candidate.
 Each participant should have a focus area and unique question sets that cover performance ability (skill) and value system (culture).
 All interviews should follow uniform flow, e.g. Sell, Evaluate, Q&A, Sell.

 3. Invest in your recruiter partnership.
 Develop accountability and set shared expectations.
 Your recruiter serves as a direct extension of your sales force and should passionately evangelize your leadership style, team, and your company to specific candidate audiences.
 Do you know how well your recruiter understands and pitches the role?
 Establish trust and candid communication with this important partner.
 Encourage dedication to your hiring efforts.